Rust unit testing: simplify your tests

 fn teardown(self) {}

-We need an instance of this passed to each test, however tests don't take any arguments.
+}We need an instance of this passed to each test, however tests don't take any arguments.
 So how can we do that?
 Well, we are going to use an auxiliary function to run the tests with this context instance.
 This function will perform the following tasks:

-method to clean up, if needed. - That would be enough if the mechanism for triggering a failure within a test wasn't a panic.
+setup()that we had defined above.
+Then it executes the closure, passing it the context instance.
+Finally, it executes theteardown()method to clean up, if needed. - That would be enough if the mechanism for triggering a failure within a test wasn't a panic.
 But if the test fails,

-a panic occurs within the closure and the invocation of
+a panic occurs within the closure, and

 This is the code for the function: